 - First, we sell and support women- and non-binary-owned brands.
 We want to offer women and non-binary individuals a platform where they can use their purchasing power to help other women and genderqueer individuals.

-- Second, we also use our platform to support the Female Gaze, by working with female and non-binary photographers for our projects.
+- Second, we work with female and non-binary photographers for our projects.
 With our social media, we also support women and genderqueer artists and activists.

 - Third, we support European Feminist NGOs.